How Our Household Composting System Works

 The loop is complete.

-Why This System Works Better
+Why This System Works

-Our approach is different because it is:
+This approach works because it is:

-Local.
-Food waste never leaves Bristol
+Food waste never leaves Bristol.

-Biological.
-Microbes do the work, not chemicals
+Microorganisms do the work, not chemicals or extraction.

 This isn’t waste disposal.